-Note: On systems with a Fault Indicator LED, this changes the Fault Indicator LED from the FAULT state to the NORMAL state.
+Note: This changes the Fault Indicator LED from the FAULT state to the NORMAL state.
 Do the following:

 - 1. From the RESOURCE REPAIR ACTION menu, select the parent or child of the resource that has been replaced.
 If the repair action was reseating a cable or adapter, select the resource associated with that repair action.
 If the resource associated with your action is not displayed on the Resource List, select sysplanar0. - 2.
 Press COMMIT after you make your selections. - 3.
 If the No Trouble Found menu displays, go to "Step 0410-20."